ireneotero/SYNBADm/README.md

-Once you copy the toolbox to the directory of your choice, Do not forget to change the name of the Main Folder to SYNBAD
+Once you copy the toolbox to the directory of your choice, please change the name of the Main Folder (SYNBADm, SYNBADm-master...) to SYNBAD

 User manual is included in the Documentation Folder